 Faced with impossible odds, one question remains at the forefront of his thinking: What makes life worth living when faced with imminent death?

-What’s in it for you: An exquisite, beautifully written memoir that explores the meaning of life.
+What’s in it for you: One of the most exquisite, beautifully written autobiography books that explores the meaning of life.

 Born in Depression-era Brooklyn, Frank struggled immensely in his childhood.